DaveRoppo/Cyber-Security/Labs/Raspberry Pi OWASP WebGoat Home Lab/README.md

 ## About

-In this project, I will set up and run OWASP's WebGoat application in a docker container on my [Raspberry Pi 4 running Kali Linux]() to practice offensive security skills.
+In this project, I will set up and run OWASP's WebGoat application in a docker container on my [Raspberry Pi 4 running Kali Linux](https://github.com/DaveRoppo/Cyber-Security/tree/main/Linux/Raspberry%20Pi/Kali%20Linux%20Install) to practice offensive security skills in an isolated environment.

 ## What is WebGoat?

 "WebGoat is a deliberately insecure application that allows interested developers just like you to test vulnerabilities commonly found in Java-based applications that use common and popular open source components."

-## What is Docker?
+## What is Docker container?

+"A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings."

 ## Installation